 Are they getting free products in return for their supposedly unbiased review?

-Are the reviewers verified customers of the product?
+Did the reviewers actually buy and use the product?
 (Look for the Verified Purchase label.)

-If you see lots of rave comments posted within a short time span and there are very few by verified customers, these comments are probably not legitimate … and neither is the product.
+If you see lots of rave comments posted within a short time span and there are very few by verified customers, these comments are probably not legitimate.

 Better Business Bureau ratings can sometimes turn up useful information about a brand or supplement.

-Do a Google search and just skim through the results.
+Just do a Google search and skim through the results.